Nivolumab (Opdivo)

 Pregnancy and contraception

-This drug may harm a baby developing in the womb.
-It is important not to become pregnant while you are having treatment and for 5 months afterwards.
+This treatment may harm a baby developing in the womb.
+It is important not to become pregnant or get someone pregnant while you are having treatment.
+Women must not become pregnant while you are having treatment and for 5 months afterwards.

 Talk to your doctor or nurse about effective contraception before starting treatment.
 Let them know straight away if you become pregnant while you're having treatment.